raygun101/MarkupKit/README.md

 [![CocoaPods](https://img.shields.io/cocoapods/v/MarkupKit.svg)](https://cocoapods.org/pods/MarkupKit)

 # Important
 MarkupKit is being retired.
-Users are encouraged to migrate to the [Lima](https://github.com/gk-brown/Lima) project, which is currently in development.
-Lima supports most MarkupKit features and allows developers to create iOS and tvOS applications declaratively using an intuitive Swift-based DSL.
+Users are encouraged to migrate to the [Lima](https://github.com/gk-brown/Lima) project, which supports most MarkupKit features and allows developers to create iOS and tvOS applications declaratively using an intuitive Swift-based DSL.

 Converting markup to Lima syntax is straightforward.
 For example, given this markup: